windowskey02/pi-calculator/README.md

 # Features:

--Addition
+Addition
--Subtraction
+Subtraction
--Multiplication
+Multiplication
--Division
+Division
--Supports 2 numbers
+Supports 2 numbers
--Only supports integers for now, floating point support will come in a later update
+Only supports integers for now, floating point support will come in a later update